 The use case we are currently focusing for now, is to allow Nova to access volumes, images and snapshots in a service provider with Keystone-to-Keystone federation.
 For this, we have built a new OpenStack service that will act as a proxy to Cinder and Glance.
 Our new service will transparently forward API calls to the correct service provider after resolving the location of the resources queried, and performing the SAML exchange to get a token for the remote service.

 Work is planned towards allowing VMs in different clouds to connect to each other as if they had been launched on the same private network (without the need the need to assign public IP addresses to the instances).
-We’re currently evaluating SDN solutions such as OpenContrail and MidoNet to accomplish this.
-The proposed architecture will likely use router peering to forward private address traffic between clouds.
+This is conducive to the mix and match of compute resources across providers.
+The solution will make use of VXLAN tunneling and be orchestrated through the mixmatch proxy service.
+(In the past, we looked at vendor SDN solutions which plug into OpenStack Neutron like Midonet and Contrail.)

 Core Project Team